sumanbikram/CloudNativeApps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 2. Navigate to the **Contoso.Apps.SportsLeague.Web** project located in the **Web** folder using the **Solution Explorer** in Visual Studio.

-3. Expand the **Contoso.Apps.SportsLeague.Web** project, then right-click on the **Dependencies** node, and select **Manage Nuget Packages...**.
+3. Expand the **Contoso.Apps.SportsLeague.Web** project, then right-click on the **Dependencies** node, and select **Manage NuGet Packages...**.

-4. Within the **Nuget Package Manager**, select the **Browse** tab, then search for and install the following Nuget package:
+4. Within the **NuGet Package Manager**, select the **Browse** tab, then search for and install the following NuGet package:

     - **Microsoft.ApplicationInsights**
     - **Microsoft.ApplicationInsights.Web**

-9. Open the file `\Helpers\TelemetryHelper.cs` located in the **Contoso.Apps.SportsLeague.Web** project.
+5. Open the file `\Helpers\TelemetryHelper.cs` located in the **Contoso.Apps.SportsLeague.Web** project.

-10. Add the following using statement to the top of the file:
+6. Add the following using statement to the top of the file:

     ```csharp
     using Microsoft.ApplicationInsights;
     ```

-11. Add the following code to the **TrackException** method to instantiate the telemetry client and track exceptions:
+7. Add the following code to the **TrackException** method to instantiate the telemetry client and track exceptions:

     ```csharp
     var client = new TelemetryClient();
     client.TrackException(new Microsoft.ApplicationInsights.DataContracts.ExceptionTelemetry(exc));
     ```

-12. Add the following code to the **TrackEvent** method to instantiate the telemetry client and track event data:
+8. Add the following code to the **TrackEvent** method to instantiate the telemetry client and track event data:

     ```csharp
     var client = new TelemetryClient();
     client.TrackEvent(eventName, properties);
     ```

-13. Save the `TelemetryHelper.cs` file.
+9. Save the `TelemetryHelper.cs` file.

 #### Subtask 2: Enable client side telemetry